 Paul has developed his own training centre, PermoAfrica Centre as well as a strong local network of farmers he has trained with his team

 EK-FM is a community radio broadcaster based on Mfangano Island.
 Their core listener-ship covers the island and reaches the lake shore communities in Kenya, Uganda and Tanzania.
 They broadcast daily in Luo and Swahili reaching up to 300,000 listeners.

-Here are some photos from our last week’s work in the Uganda at Maaji refugee settlement area.
-These farmers were new to permaculture back in June by September they had created these and many more examples of working with nature.
+Here are some photos from our last week’s work in Uganda at Maaji refugee settlement area.
+These farmers were new to permaculture back in June, but by September they had created these and many more examples of working with nature.